Minimax

 elif is_min_node(n):

-value = $\infty$ # initialization for min
+value = # initialization for min

 for each child of n: